naeunoh/ComptModel_priorPref/README.md

 # ComptModel_priorPref

-## This is a personal project for a computational modeling class.
+### NOTE : This is a personal project for a computational modeling class.
 All data, code, and materials were used from the public repo of Tor Tarantola.